nictki/Battmon/README.md

+## NOTE
+Since version 0.7.0 please use PyPi to install battmon, or do it locally 'python setup.py install --user' from battmon directory or if you use gentoo use ebuilds shipped with.

 ## Battmon
 Battmon is simple battery monitoring program written in python for Linux systems, which has especially in mind tiling window managers like xmonad, dwm or awesome.